SuperQuadricOcc: Real-Time Self-Supervised Semantic Occupancy Estimation with Superquadric Volume Rendering: Methodology

 To enable direct comparison with previous state-of-the-art methods, we develop a superquadric voxelization module for evaluation.
-Following the procedure of Boeder \textit{et al.} \cite{boeder2025gaussianflowocc}, we voxelize opacity and semantics separately, to obtain the following formulation:
+We extend the Gaussian voxelization strategy of Boeder et al. \cite{boeder2025gaussianflowocc} to superquadric primitives.
+We iterate over each voxel $v$ with centre $\boldsymbol{p}$, summing the contributions from all superquadrics $S$ within a cubic neighbourhood of $\mathcal{N}_v$.
+Following previous works \cite{boeder2025gaussianflowocc}, we set $\mathcal{N}_v=5$.
+For each $S_i \in \mathcal{N}_v$, transform $v$ into the local frame of $S_i$ to get $\boldsymbol{p_{s_i}}$, and sum the occupancy probability to obtain a density and semantic voxel:

-For each voxel $v$ with center $\boldsymbol{p}$ in the discretized grid, we aggregate contributions from all superquadrics $S$ within its neighborhood $N=5$, similar to GaussianFlowOcc \cite{boeder2025gaussianflowocc}.
-Each superquadric is then transformed into the local coordinate frame of the voxel using Equation (\ref{eq:rotation}) to obtain $\boldsymbol{p_s}$.
-The contribution is computed using the weighted sums of the occupancy probability function defined in Equation (\ref{eq:sq_density}).
-Voxels below a defined opacity threshold $\tau$, are assigned as free in the semantic voxel to obtain the final prediction.
-We assign $\tau=0.01$, through empirical tuning.
+Voxels below a defined threshold $\tau$ in $v_d$ are assigned as free in $v_s$ to obtain the final prediction.
+We assign $\tau=0.05$ through empirical tuning.